nikku/wuffle/docs/SETUP.md

 };
 ```

-Make sure that you [enabled your app](#configure-github-app) for all repositories that you would like to connect to the board.
+Connect repositories that should appear on the board [via GitHub](#connect-github-repositories).

 ### Mapping Special Columns

-The board requires you to map a number of special columns in order to know, how to react to PR opening, issue closing and so on.
+The board requires you to map some special columns to know how to react to PR opening, issue closing, and so on.
 The following table shows the states and their mapping to the default column names used above:

 | State | Default Column |
 | :--- | :--- |